 Kestrel Land Trust has submitted a variety of suggested routes for hikes on lands and trails the nonprofit has helped to conserve.
 The majority of these are on town-owned or privately owned conservation areas, while a few are conservation areas owned by Kestrel Land Trust.

 Nestled in a narrow valley and along the winding stream of Freeman Run in Austin, Pennsylvania is the ruins of the Bayless Paper Mill Dam, currently referred to as the Austin Dam.
 In 1911 the dam broke and water engulfed much of the town of Austin and claimed over 78 lives.
 In 1994 the Austin Dam Memorial Park Association was formed and they since have worked diligently to preserve the dam remains and to create a beautiful natural park.Learn More

 Alvie (aka OliverPhineas), President of the Austin Dam Memorial Park Association, has added several hikes from Austin Dam and the surrounding area.
 Some of these hikes start at Austin Dam and branch outward toward Sizerville State Park, other trails meander through the Susquehannock State Forest near the Austin Dam Memorial Park.

-Located in Wellsboro, PA, Wild Asaph Outfitters offers quality equipment and apparel for all your outdoor adventures!
+Located in Wellsboro, Pennsylvania, Wild Asaph Outfitters offers quality equipment and apparel for all your outdoor adventures!
 From backpacking to day hikes, rock climbing to trail running, Wild Asaph Outfitters carries a wide selection of outdoor products to help keep you comfortable so you can focus more on the scenery and less on the blisters and bad weather.Learn More